 Ever wondered how it would be, to go on a safari and to make your way to the heart of a dense forest?
 Doing nothing!
 Just spending time amidst nature and exploring the splendor of the woods.
-And suddenly you catch the sight of a flock of exotic birds flying across the remote swamplands.
-A bunch of eastern swamp deer is gracefully clipping the grass off the ground.
+That’s exactly how you will feel when at the Kaziranga National Park the home of two-thirds of the world’s one-horned rhinoceros.

 KAZIRANGA: HOME OF ONE-HORNED RHINO